 Course includes an online classroom with coursework completed independently by the student.
-It does include 72 hours of classroom time, held every other Saturday, for comprehensive skills learning and in-person lecture.
-72 Hours of clinical time is also required to solidify skill set.
+It does include in-person labs which are scheduled throughout the semester.
+A minimum of 48 hours of clinical time must also be completed.

 This course meets the 2014 National Emergency Medical Services Education Standards and Wyoming EMS Licensure standards.
 Successful completion of the course prepares the student to take the EMS national registry written and psychomotor examinations.